ayaulymChinaliyeva/ayaulymChinaliyeva.github.io/_posts/2018-8-1-trying-to-include-image.md

 ---
 layout: post
-title: "Trying to include an image to the post!"
+title: Trying to include an image to the post!
 ---
 Guys...
 I just started using this platform for my blog...and now i'm gonna try to put a picture into the post.